 “Whenever you read a good book, somewhere in the world a door opens to allow in more light.”

-I would be remiss if I didn’t end an article on how to store books properly without a quote about the wonder of books.
-I really am a huge book nerd (even though I don’t really look like it).
+It would be remiss if we didn’t end an article on how to store books properly without a quote about the wonder of books.
 Books deserve a good home, and that means good storage.

 Remember: 1) Climate control is key, 2) Proper Shelving, 3) Keep pests away, 4) Keep food away, 5) Sprinkle pepper, 6) Mind the seasons, 7) Use the correct containers, 8) Keep the jackets on, 9) Dust, 10) Use correct placement.
 With these key tips you will have no problem keeping your books in tip-top shape!